-The last place he could be found with her was in that room, which was Geneviève’s or Ksenia’s room – something had to remain sacrosanct – so he suggested the forest, but of course she was already in her walking jacket and those stylish boots of hers.
+The last place he could be found with her was in that room, which was Geneviève’s or Ksenia’s room – something had to remain sacrosanct – so he suggested the forest – of course she was already in her walking jacket and those stylish boots of hers.

-He jacketed up, locked the door, then the gate and off they went.
+He jacketed up, locked the door and gate and off they went.

 Once they got to the furthest point he’d ever been in this forest, she said she was going to take him further – to the place Geneviève had met Philippe and had suggested they be an item.

 It meant turning left just before the hill fell away to their right, still heavily wooded, the weeping trees which gave so much shade in summer now stark and foreboding.

 It had been a fair old way and now it was getting on a bit in the afternoon when she suddenly said, ‘Here it is.’

 He looked about, it was a clearing – interesting sight but not his place and not Emma’s.
 ‘Let’s go, Emma.’